JacquelineCasey/Nom/README.md

 ## More about the Project

 Documentation for the code of the project is included in the code itself.
-However, it can be viewed by running `cargo doc`.
+However, it can be viewed in HTML form by running `cargo doc`.
 This only shows the (small) public interface, but documentation exists for private items as well, which can be viewed by running `cargo doc --document-private-items`.

 Most of the code is contained in the library crate, rooted at `lib.rs`.
-There is also a simple binary crate (the single file, `main.rs`) which compiles and runs a program provided through standard in.
+There is also a simple binary crate (the single file, `main.rs`) which compiles and runs a program provided through standard input.
 In the future, `main.rs` should look more like the frontend of a compiler, handling flags and options and so on; right now, it is a very thin wrapper around the library.